BabylonJS/BabylonNative/README.md

 apps on the Web to work identically in native apps on Windows, Android, macOS, and iOS.

-Check out [the project's announcement](https://medium.com/@babylonjs/babylon-native-821f1694fffc) and [home page](https://www.babylonjs.com/babylonNative) for more information.
+Check out [the project's announcement](https://medium.com/@babylonjs/babylon-native-821f1694fffc) and [home page](https://aka.ms/Bnative) for more information.

 *NOTE: **This project is under heavy development** and not all platforms/features are currently available.
 Please refer to the sections below for details.*

 ## Current Status

-Babylon Native is currently available as a public preview.
+Babylon Native is currently available as a **public preview**.
 Many features are currently available, and additional features are being added regularly, but certain features are currently unstable or not yet implemented.